mlfernandez/proyecto4Backend/README.md

 ```

-4. <h6>controllers</h6>
+4. <h3>controllers</h3>

-Controllers are the callback functions we passed to the router methods.
+Controllers contain callback functions which we pass to the router's methods.

-We need one for each, Movies and Series.
+We will need one for each, Movies and Series.

-First we call Axios, this is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node.js.
+First  call Axios, this is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node.js.

-And the function we export in utiles.
+And the function  export in utiles.

 ```javascript
 const axios = require("axios");